cypress-io/cypress/CONTRIBUTING.md

 If you can recreate the bug you should:

 - Thank them for their contribution.
-- Explain that you were able to recreate the bug.
+- Explain that you're' able to recreate the bug.
 Provide the exact test code ran and the versions of Cypress, OS, and browser you used to recreate it.
 - If you know where the code is that could possibly fix this issue - link to the file or line of code from the [cypress](https://github.com/cypress-io/cypress) repo and remind the user that we are open source and that we gladly accept PRs, even if they are a work in progress.
 - Add the `stage: ready for work` label to the issue.